Non-Euclidean High-Order Smooth Convex Optimization: Accelerated Inexact Proximal Point with an Inexact Uniformly Convex Regularizer

-In particular, it holds for a minimizer $u = x^\ast$ of $f$, if it exists, in which case we also have:
+In particular, it holds for a minimizer $u = \xast$ of $f$, if it exists, in which case we also have:

 for some set of indices $\Lambda$ and some numbers $r_i \geq 0$ satisfying $\sum_{i \in \Lambda} r_i = \frac{t-1}{2}$. \end{theorem} The second statement allows for lower bounding $A_k$ in different contexts, in order to characterize the convergence of the method.
-We also note that above we could have used inexact uniformly convex regularizers instead of exact ones but we used the latter for simplicity.
-Moreover, we note that a similar statement as the second of the three results in the previous theorem can be made for \cref{alg:non_euclidean_accelerated_proximal_point_unif_convex} by slightly reducing the step size.
+We also note that above we could have used inexact uniformly-convex regularizers instead of exact ones but we used the latter for simplicity.